PombertLab/3DFI/README.md

 ```

 ##### AlphaFold2 - deep-learning-based protein structure modeling
-How to set up [AlphaFold2](https://github.com/deepmind/alphafold) to run as a docker image is described on their GitHub page.
+How to set up [AlphaFold2](https://github.com/deepmind/alphafold) to run as a docker image is described on its GitHub page.
 The [alphafold.pl](https://github.com/PombertLab/3DFI/blob/master/AlphaFold2/alphafold.pl) is a Perl wrapper that enables running AlphaFold2 in batch mode.
 To simplify its use, the ALPHA_IN and ALPHA_OUT environment variables can be set.

 ```bash
 export ALPHA_IN=/path_to/AlphaFold2_installation_folder